-- Enter/update the customer Name in the same way as a customer stock history (i.e. enter the first key characters and hit the Tab key to find matches), but note that changing the customer will invalidate any other data that you've already entered. - If necessary, update the Requisition date and Order received these will default to the current date.
+- Enter/update the customer Name in the same way as a customer stock history (i.e. enter the first key characters and hit the Tab key to find matches), but note that changing the customer will invalidate any other data that you've already entered. - If necessary, update the Requisition date, Order received and Required date these will default to the current date.

-• Use either the New line button to manually add a single item, or Add from master list to add all items from a master list.
+- Select a Category if required (see below for setting these up). - Use either the New line button to manually add a single item, or Add from master list to add all items from a master list.